abedra/securing_security_software/README.md

 * Add references to BSIMM where appropriate
 * Add failing tests
 * Explain the cost and trade offs on formal verification
-* Add some additional content around dependency management (other tools, links, cost of staying up to date, etc.)

 ## Introduction